 Know that landlords have a duty to mitigate damages by making an honest effort to find a new renter, even if a tenant breaks the lease without any legally permissible reason.
-Regardless of the specific circumstances you’re dealing with, speaking with a Provider Attorney can help you sort through your options and create a strategy designed to minimize financial damage, reduce stress and avoid litigation.
+Regardless of the specific circumstances you’re dealing with, speaking with a provider lawyer can help you sort through your options and create a strategy designed to minimize financial damage, reduce stress and avoid litigation.

 The Maximum Security Deposit a Landlord Can Require